 Lemon trees may seem big and strong, but the root system of a lemon tree is relatively shallow.
 Knowing about the tree's root system is a helpful fact for a gardener making decisions about planting, watering and mulch.
 Whether you select an ordinary lemon tree (Citrus x limon, USDA zones 9-11) or an Improved Meyer (Citrus x limon 'Meyer Improved,' zones 8-11), you need take care of the roots before you begin counting your fruit.

 Growing lemon trees won't present many problems if you're lucky enough to live in a warm climate.
-They are generally easy to grow and they light up your backyard with exquisite white blossoms, intoxicating fragrance, brilliant yellow fruit and year-round foliage.
-These little beauties grow outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11, but you can grow a container plant in far colder climates.
+They're generally easy to grow and they light up your backyard with exquisite white blossoms, intoxicating fragrance, brilliant yellow fruit and year-round foliage.
+These little beauties grow outdoors year-round in U.S. Department of Agriculture plant hardiness zones 9 through 11, but you can grow a container plant in far colder climates and bring your plant inside when there's a threat of frost.
 Your primary concern is to get the roots the nutrients they need when they need them.